eye3/nkit4nodejs/README.md

   want to use for building JavaScript data structures.
   Thus, it's possible to filter out unnecessary XML-data.

 - Explicitly define Javascript type of scalar (primitive) data, fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

+- Control progress of chunked download of big XML string and cancel this download

 - With extra options you can tune some aspects of conversion:
 	- trim strings